PapApostolos/NLP-Android/README.md

 1. Detect the most significant sentences on the text based on the [Term frequency](https://www.opinosis-analytics.com/knowledge-base/term-frequency-explained/#.X3DU7u1S_BV) scores.
 2. Runs a rnn model to classify the input text to business, medicine, science or entertainment category.

-Subsequently, sends a response to the client, and the connection is terminated. <br> The reply is displayed to the user.
+Subsequently, The server sends a response to the client, and the connection is terminated.
+The final outpot is displayed to the user.

  <table  >